taras-svystun/High-Performance-Python/BOOK_SUMMARY.md

 Also you should be carefull with getsizeof() with containers, because it's not usually trivial how they work.
 Can try better opportunity asizeof.py.

+In the following section, I'll list recommended data srtuctures to work with lots of strings.

+* DAWG - directed acyclic word graph;
+* Marisa trie;
+* Datrie;
+* HAT trie;

+Then the authors provided full description of probabilistic approaches on approximating counting:

+*Morris counter;
+* K-min values;
+* Bloom filters;
+* LogLog counters;

 # Lessons from the Field

+This brilliant last chapter tells real-world examples of fast and high performant Python!

+Micha Gorelick & Ian Ozsvald thank you!